123 Reg is an award-winning web host from the U.K., but that didn’t help it take down a powerful host like SiteGround.

-SiteGround promises a 99.9% uptime guarantee and 123 Reg promises 99.99%.
-When both hosts were tested over a month, SiteGround showed no downtimes resulting in a perfect actual uptime.
-On the other hand, 123 Reg had several downtimes throughout the month resulting in the actual uptime not even reaching the promised.
+SiteGround promises a 99.9% uptime guarantee, while 123 Reg promises 99.99%.
+We tested both hosts over a month, and SiteGround showed no downtimes, resulting in a perfect actual uptime.
+123 Reg had several downtimes throughout the month, returning a result less than promised.

-SiteGround Offers More Security Features
+SiteGround Provides More Security Features

 SiteGround’s Support is More Responsive